rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

 taken into account.

 CN uses _separation logic resources_ and the concept of _ownership_ to reason about memory accesses.
-A resource is the permission to access a region of memory.
-Unlike logical constraints, resource ownership is _unique_, meaning resources cannot be duplicated.
+A _resource_, intuitively, represents the permission to access a region of memory.

 Let’s look at a simple example.
 The function `read` takes an integer pointer `p` and returns the pointee value.